How Well do You Know ADHD Medications? – Interactive Quiz

 Interactive Quiz on ADHD Medications (20 T/F Questions)

-16. Non-stimulants do NOT have a lower risk of side effects compared to stimulants
+18. Long-acting psychostimulants have a lower risk of abuse compared to short-acting formulations.

 Reference